googlearchive/workbox-microsite/src/_how_tos/cdn-caching.md

 ---
-layout: index
+layout: page
-title: Caching CDN Requests or Non-200 Responses
+title: <a href="/how_tos/">How Tos</a> > Caching CDN Requests or Non-200 Responses
-navigation_weight: 3
+short_title: Caching CDN Requests or Non-200 Responses
+description: Cache third-party content in sw-lib or lower level modules.
+publish: true
 ---

 # Caching CDN Requests or Non-200 Responses